Coronavirus: Please be aware it may take us slightly longer to respond than usual. Find out more about our coronavirus response.

-For employers, it provides the opportunity to develop and retain current staff as well as attract new talent.
+For employers, the programme provides the opportunity to develop and retain current staff as well as attract new talent.
 Because apprentices study alongside work, they will put their learning into practice immediately, for the positive benefit of service users.

 The programme will enable you to:

-It will support the development of social work trainees across a wide range of settings including services for adults, children and families, and mental health.
-The programme will equip apprentices to work with professionals from other organisations, such as the police, healthcare organisations, schools and probation services.
+It supports the development of social work apprentices across a wide range of settings including services for adults, children and families, and mental health.
+The programme equips apprentices to work with professionals from other organisations, such as the police, healthcare organisations, schools and probation services.